Stress Management Methods

 Perhaps some things are causing you anxiety that you didn’t even know about.

-If we are hearing loud noises all day long, our bodies and minds will continue triggering the fight-or-flight response, so we don’t receive the downtime we require.
+If we hear loud noises all day long, our bodies and minds will continue triggering the fight-or-flight response, so we don’t receive the downtime we require.

 This means that your companions can impact your levels of stress also.